James Comey misled Congress on Trump dossier in testimony, transcript shows

 This all happened under Mr. Comey’s watch.
 He signed the first surveillance warrant that attested to the dossier’s accuracy.

+SEE ALSO: Comey: Trump only briefed on dossier’s most salacious parts at James Clapper’s direction

-In testimony before a House Judiciary-Oversight task force on Monday in closed session, Mr. Comey repeated the oft-stated liberal view that a Republican funded the dossier first.
+In testimony before a House Judiciary-Oversight task force on Monday in closed session, Mr. Comey repeated the oft-stated liberal view that a Republican-funded the dossier first.

 “It was Republicans opposed to Trump, and then it was Democrats opposed to Trump,” Mr. Comey testified.